-Inflation Rate in Cyprus is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Cyprus to stand at 2.20 in 12 months time.
-In the long-term, the Cyprus Inflation Rate is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Inflation Rate in Cyprus is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.